mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Injuries can be cured using medical care.

-Both drugs and medical care are expensive, and will drain a character’s fi nances.
+Both drugs and medical care are expensive, and will drain a character's fi nances.
 A character must keep track of how much money he spends on anagathics and medical care.

 Aging
 The effects of aging begin when a character reaches 34 years of age (their fourth four-year career term).
 At the end of the fourth term, and at the end of every term thereafter, the character must roll 2d6 on the Aging Table.
-Apply the character’s total number of terms as a negative Dice Modifi er on this table.
+Apply the character's total number of terms as a negative Dice Modifi er on this table.

 AGING TABLE